Stanford Cardinal football: Early history (1891–1979)

+Pop Warner era

-Stanford first fielded a football team in 1891.
-The team was without a coach and only played a few games.
-Early football pioneer Walter Camp served as Stanford's head coach in 1892 and from 1894–1895.
-Football on the Pacific Coast had been on the rise since the late 1910s.
-Early in 1922, Warner signed a contract with Stanford University in which he would begin coaching in 1924 (after his contract with Pitt expired).
+Early in 1922, Pop Warner signed a contract with Stanford University in which he would begin coaching in 1924, after his contract with Pitt expired.
 Health concerns, a significant pay raise and the rising status of Pacific Coast football made Warner make the big change.
 Years later, he wrote:I felt my health would be better on the Pacific coast.
 Weather conditions at Pittsburgh during the football season are rather disagreeable, and much of the late season work had to be done upon a field which was ankle deep in mud.
 At the close of every season I would be in poor physical condition, twice being rendered incapable of coaching while I recuperated in a hospital.
 Doctors advised me that the climate of the Pacific coast would be much better for a man of my age and in the work in which I was engaged.
 In 1924, Warner began his nine-year tenure at Stanford.
 When he began coaching, Stanford was one of nine teams in the Pacific Coast Conference (PCC).
 Warner inherited a notable squad from the previous year, including Ernie Nevers (whom Warner considered his greatest player) and All-American ends Ted Shipkey and Jim Lawson.